sokil/DockerDevelopmentEnvironment/README.md

 Any commands not in list above goes directly to docker-compose, so be free to use this tool as docker-compose
 ```

 This tool is just `docker-compose` with passed service configurations.
-So any commands of `docker-compose` may be passed to `run.sh`.
+So any commands of `docker-compose` may be passed to `run`.

 For example to build containers, run:
 ```
-$ run.sh up -d
+$ run up -d
 ```

 To stop containers, run:
 ```
-$ run.sh stop
+$ run stop
 ```

 Also available additional commands.

 To open php shell with www-data user in container, run:
 ```
-$ run.sh php
+$ run php
 ```

 To open mysql console in container, run:
 ```
-$ run.sh mysql
+$ run mysql
 ```

 To open bash in any container, run:
 ```
-$ run.sh bash nginx
+$ run bash nginx
 ```

 ## SSL